-We continue our efforts in containing rodent problems through regular inspection and disinfestations and organising theme talks, exhibition.
+We continue our efforts in containing rodent problems through regular inspection and disinfestations, and organising theme talks and exhibition.
 In drawing up rodent disinfestation programmes, we always take into account the environmental concern.
 Anticoagulants are used although it takes a longer time to kill rodent.
 With the right dosage, chosen bait, selected baiting locales and a well-designed baiting programme, the use of anticoagulants is considered much safer than acute rodenticides.
 Trapping of rodents is preferred to using chemicals.
-During the year, we laid poison baits at 585 289 points, conducted 2 920 trapping programmes and disposed of 31 871 rodents.
+During the year, we laid poison baits at 708 858 points, conducted 2 771 trapping programmes and disposed of 31 119 rodents.

-OBJECTIVE: TO PROMOTE GREEN HOUSEKEEPING WITHIN THE DEPARTMENT improvement in the efficient use of resources, we regularly remind our staff of good green housekeeping practices and organise education programmes and campaigns.
+OBJECTIVE : TO PROMOTE GREEN HOUSEKEEPING WITHIN THE DEPARTMENT

+Apart from delivering our services to the public in an environmentally responsible manner, we are also mindful of the importance of good green housekeeping and raising environmental awareness.
+To promote a green office environment and strive for continual improvement in the efficient use of resources, we regularly remind our staff of good green housekeeping practices and organise education programmes and campaigns.